moniquedsilva/moniquedsilva/README.md

 hello
 I'm Monique Silva, Computer Science student at the Universidade Federal da Bahia (UFBA) 🎓.

-I am currently a volunteer at InfoJr UFBA, where I am a Front-End developer and member of Management and People. 💚
+I am currently a volunteer at InfoJr UFBA, where I am a Front-End developer and member. 💚

 I have been working with web development using the latest technologies, creating the interface according to the prototype and following good programming practices.